2000shivam659/Visual-StoryTeller-Image-Captions-Generator-/README.md

 * Improve the user interface for a better user experience
 * Deploy the tool to a cloud server for better accessibility

-## Credits

-* The project has been developed by [Anubhav Anand](#installation).
-* It utilizes pre-trained models from Hugging Face and various open-source libraries.